Maternity pay and leave

 Proof you’re pregnant

 You need to give your employer proof of the pregnancy to get SMP.
-You don’t need it for maternity leave.
+You do not need it for maternity leave.

 Within 21 days of your SMP start date (or as soon as possible if the baby’s born early) give your employer either:

 - a letter from your doctor or midwife

 - your MATB1 certificate - doctors and midwives will give you this no more than 20 weeks before the due date

-You won’t get SMP if you don’t give your employer proof that the baby is due.
+You will not get SMP if you do not give your employer proof that the baby is due.